 Mount Saint Vincent University offers a 23.0 unit degree in business administration with the co-operative education option.
-The Bachelor of Business Administration (Cooperative Education) degree is accredited by Co-operative Education and Work Integrated Learning (CEWIL).
+The Bachelor of Business Administration (Cooperative Education) degree is accredited by Co-operative Education and Work Integrated Learning (CEWIL) Canada and was the first accredited co-operative education program in the Maritime Provinces.
 Students complete all required coursework for the Bachelor of Business Administration and in addition must complete BUSI 1188, 2288 and 3388.

 Co-operative education option involves a sequencing of normal academic terms and three four-month co-op terms.
-Students complete the normal academic sequence for their first 7.5 - 10.0 units of study.
+Each co-op work term must be related to business administration, paid, full-time (at least 35 hours per week), and at least 13 weeks of continuous employment.
+Students complete the typical academic sequence for their first 7.5 -10.0 units of study.
 For the remainder of the program, co-op terms and academic terms alternate.
-Co-op students usually graduate one term later than traditional students.
+Co-op students usually graduate four months later than non-co-op students.
 The following schedule depicts the typical Bachelor of Business Administration Co-operative Education program